 On the buses

 This is a small slum with only about 300 homes, and no community building to work in.
-So the bus is the venue for clinics, women's group and children's group meetings, interviews and meetings with students etc. This is inside the bus:
+So the bus is the venue for clinics, women's group and children's group meetings, interviews and meetings with students etc. This is inside the bus: And here is the view of the slum from my window:

 After the clinic, Soni kindly took me for a walk through the slum, a community of rag pickers who collect refuse and sort it before selling it for recycling.
 The housing is poor quality and tiny but there are clean toilets, access to water and concrete paths with good drains.